 - Sprint Retrospection Meeting

 All team members attend daily scrum meetings for no longer than 15 minutes and discuss what they work on and synchronize their work.
-After every sprint, they write a review on the new developed functionalities.
-At the end, there is also a team retrospective, discussing the finished sprint and the possible optimization of the system features developed in it.
+After every sprint, they write a review of the newly developed functionalities.
+In the end, there is also a team retrospective, discussing the finished sprint and the possible optimization of the system features developed in it.

 There are three artifacts in Scrum: